cairo-book/cairo-book/src/ch15-01-dictionaries.md

 }
 ```

 The first thing we do is import `Felt252DictTrait` which brings to scope all the methods we need to interact with the dictionary.
-Next we create a new instance by using the `new` method.
-Notice that we sepcify that our value data types will be `u64`.
+Next we create a new instance of `Felt252Dict<u64>` by using the `new` method.
 To add two new individuals we used the `insert` methods twice, each with its name and its balance.
 Finally we checked the balance of a new user using the `get` method.

 Until this point in the book you should have heard a lot about how Cairo memory systems are inmutable, meaning you can only write a memory cell once, `Felt252Dict<T>` brings a way to overcome this obstacle.
 The details of how this is achieved are going to be explained later on this chapter.